2010–11 North American winter: New Year's Eve tornado outbreak

 A tornado outbreak struck the southern United States in late December.
 The Storm Prediction Center has been calling for a significant severe weather event since December 25.
 However the predictability of the event was uncertain but, forecasts gained confidence as the event drew closer.
 On December 30 only marginally conductive conditions were present for a severe weather to form.
 Later on an approaching cold front induced supercells to form in the evening hours.
 The storm had spawned up to 5 EF3 tornadoes.
 The highest recorded non tornadic winds were 80 mph.
 On December 30, a few tornadoes were reported in portions of Arkansas.
 On the morning of December 31 there were several reports of tornadoes in Illinois and Missouri.
 In the afternoon and into the next day in Mississippi, a tornado in Jackson, Mississippi, prompted a tornado emergency to be issued.

-Early January blizzard
+Early January nor'easter

 In the middle of January, a storm formed in the Gulf of Mexico and interacted with cold air mass in Canada.
 This storm would eventually merge with an Alberta clipper over Cape Hatteras.
 It would track up the east coast as a nor'easter before moving out to sea.
 It would bring winter weathering the form of snow and freezing rain from Texas to Atlantic Canada.
 It brought snowfall to areas that got hit hard by the previous blizzard.
 In New England there were reports of 2 feet of snow.